arhamansari11/Mini-Projects/README.md

 # Usage
 Each animation is contained within its own directory and consists of HTML, CSS, and JavaScript files.
 To view a specific animation, open the corresponding HTML file in a web browser.

-Feel free to experiment with the code, tweak the animations, and combine different effects to create your own unique animations.
+Feel free to experiment with the code, tweak the animations, and combine different effects to create your own unique animations

 # Features
 <ol>